morgane-ortic/morgane-ortic/README.md

-Hi! :)

-I'm a python student, this is where you can find all my projects on my way to mastering programming
+Currently a python student.
+This is where you can find all my projects on my way to mastering programming.

 ![imatge](https://github.com/user-attachments/assets/b7855d7a-abb8-43b0-b961-e08de689518b)